 During the college years, young adults often test and solidify their own set of values and determine what direction they want to take in life.
 While it is commonly recognized that this self-reflection can be a lifelong process, the college years can be a time when students can develop directions in life based on information gathered in systematic self-exploration opportunities.
 Understanding more about what you value in life, what interests you, your general personality characteristics, your preferences for methods of learning, your strengths, and your weaknesses can better inform you about the directions that may lead to a more fulfilling life.

 Reflecting on life experiences can inform students about their values and about what interests them.
 Think back to those activities that you remember enjoying vividly.
 Consider what aspects of those activities contributed to the enjoyment.
 For instance, if you loved to play a sport growing up, was it the competition that you enjoyed?
 Was it being outside?
 Was it working with a group of people?
 Was it how the physical exertion made you feel?
 Was it the recognition you received?
 More structured assessments can also be found for interests and values.
-Counseling and Psychological Services offers the Strong’s Interest Inventory in regular workshops that would help you hone in on your basic life interests and how those interests might relate to professionals in certain careers.
-A tool like the Santa Cruz County Regional Occupational Work Values Inventory could inform you more about your core values and what you might prefer in a work environment.
+Counseling and Psychological Services offers the Strong Interest Inventory in regular workshops that would help you hone in on your basic life interests and how those interests might relate to professionals in certain careers.
+Other tools could inform you more about your core values and what you might prefer in a work environment.
 Overall, engaging in these types of self-exploration activities can inform so many aspects of students’ lives—what to major in or how to specialize in a given major, what types of co-curricular activities they might enjoy, the environments in which they might like to learn, and career options.

 In college, faculty members implement many different ways of sharing material with their students—through readings, class lectures that may or may not include PowerPoint slides or handouts, class discussions, online interactions, and assignments.
 Think about a student who likes to take in the world visually.
 For this student, a book without graphs, charts, and pictures and a lecture with a professor simply talking about the information would be less appealing than a book and lecture environment full of visual images.
 Situations like the one described points to learning preferences—the way that a person learns best—sometimes also referred to as a learning style.